 - American Expats in the UK facebook group

 - Aussie expats in London

 While you probably haven’t thought of learning emergency numbers in a long time - Americans, for instance, have had 911 drilled into their brains since kindergarten - moving to a new country means learning new emergency contact information.
 The following table lists some important contacts to have in mind as you make the transition:

 |Emergency Contact Numbers|

 |Police||999 (112 is also supported)|

 |NHS Direct||111 (when you need medical help, but it’s not life threatening)|

 |US Embassy||020 7499 9000|

 That’s it!
 With this information in mind, you’re ready to begin your move to the UK.
-Rolling fields, beautiful coastlines, and lots of fish and chips await.
+Rolling fields, beautiful coastline, and lots of fish and chips await.
+Good luck!

 Are you pregnant?
 Congratulations - this is one of the most exciting periods of your life.
 But if you’re living abroad as an expat, visitor, or non-resident...